The Balloonman: Plot

 Cobblepot (Robin Lord Taylor) returns to Gotham City.
 A breaking news report on a nearby TV reports that a businessman Ronald Danzer (Jack Koenig), is out on bail awaiting trial for a Ponzi scheme bilked a half a billion dollars.
 He tries to escape when he is intercepted outside the building by a man with a pig mask.
 The man ties Danzer to a weather balloon and Danzer floats in the sky.

 As Gordon (Ben McKenzie) and Bullock (Donal Logue) investigate the "Balloonman" case (where he kills corrupt citizens), Gordon works with Selina (Camren Bicondova) on the Wayne murder case.
 He takes her to the alley and explains what she saw but Gordon is not convinced that she was really there at the time of the incident.
 When she reveals she stole a man's wallet before going to the alley and recalling when the man reported it, she says the wallet fell in the sewer.
 Gordon handcuffs her and goes down the sewer to look for the wallet.
 He finds it but Selina frees herself and flees.

 Fish Mooney (Jada Pinkett Smith) is questioned by Montoya (Victoria Cartagena) and Allen (Andrew Stewart-Jones) about Cobblepot's whereabouts.
 She suggests it was Gordon who killed him, which makes them realize it was Falcone (John Doman) who ordered the hit.
 While practicing fencing with Alfred (Sean Pertwee), Bruce (David Mazouz) decides to lead his own investigation of the murder of his parents.

 Cobblepot gets a job at Bamonte's Restaurant as a dishwasher under the alias of Paolo, after having killed one of the employees.
 He is surprised when he sees Mob Boss Salvatore Maroni (David Zayas) using the restaurant as a base of operations for his businesses.
-Maroni notices him and befriends him as Maroni sees Cobblepott as a younger version of himself.
+Maroni notices him and befriends him as Maroni sees Cobblepot as a younger version of himself.
 Lt.
 Bill Cranston (James Colby) is the next victim of the Balloonman.
 Barbara (Erin Richards) is visited by Montoya, and it is revealed that the two of them were formerly lovers.
-Montoya tries to tell Barbara of Gordon's involvement in Cobblepot's disappearance but she Barbara refuses to believe her.
+Montoya tries to tell Barbara of Gordon's involvement in Cobblepot's disappearance but Barbara refuses to believe her.

 Gordon and Bullock arrest Carl Smikers, the manufacturer of the balloons, and take him to the station for questioning.
 They realize Davis Lamond (Dan Bakkedahl) is the Balloonman and they get orders to arrest him.
 Arriving at a facility, Gordon and Bullock ambush him.
 However, Lamond holds Bullock at gunpoint, confessing to having become The Balloonman to stop put an end to the city's corruption.
 After a fight, during which Gordon and Lamond are carried into the air holding the weather balloon, Bullock shoots the balloon and both fall.
 Lamond is then arrested.

 Bruce and Alfred watch the arrest of Lamond with Alfred praising The Balloonman's actions, but Bruce says that as he killed people, he's a criminal as well.
 In the Gordon's Penthouse, Barbara opens the door to reveal Cobblepot outside, asking for Gordon.